This Is How You Can Get To Budapest City Center From the Airport: Options with Prices

 You’ll find the buses right outside the arrivals hall.
 They are all-white buses with the miniBUD logo on them (see the photo below).
 The fare includes one large suitcase and one small carry-on.

 I checked what people say about this service, and the reviews are mixed.
-Some liked it a lot, while others complained that they were waiting at the airport for 15-20 minutes until a shuttle bus became available.
+Some liked it a lot, while others complained that they waited at the airport for 15-20 minutes before a shuttle bus became available.

 Although I didn’t try this service, my friends did once, just a one-way transfer to get to their hotel, and they said everything was OK.
 Once I talked to one of their agents at the airport and he was very helpful, so overall, I would give them a try if I would be looking for a relatively cheap but comfortble way to get to the center but I would not be using this service on the way back to the airport due to some reviews saying they don’t always show up on time when pre-booked.

 Actually, I found them through Google Maps, listed among the public transport options.
 The company advertises city center transfers just for €9.
 Honestly, I never heard about them and haven’t seen any of their buses at the airport or in the city, so I decided to check them out.
 I found many reviews, most of which say that it is a scam and the vehicle never arrived.
-I just want you to know about them to avoid disappointment.
+I just want you to be aware of them to avoid disappointment.

 Private Transfer